stevefinch/CS261_Handbook/stack.md

 ![Image of Array in Memory](images/array_memory.png)

-A stack can be implmenetd using an array, along with a pointer that points to the last element.
+A stack can be implemenetd using an array, along with a pointer that points to the last element.

 # Operations